How to Find Other Computers on Your Windows 11 Network

 You can find other computers and devices on your Windows 11 network by enabling Network Discovery.

-Network Discovery is a Windows feature that allows your PC to see and interact with other devices on the same local network, such as other computers, printers-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="35610">printers, and media devices.
+Network Discovery is a Windows feature that lets your PC see and interact with other devices on your local network, like other computers, printers, and media devices.

-To ensure your Windows 11 PC can find others, Network Discovery and File Sharing must be turned on for your current network profile.
-This is typically set to Private for home networks, and you usually need to have Windows 11 version 22H2 or later installed.
+To ensure your Windows 11 PC can find others, Network Discovery and File Sharing must be turned on for your current network profile (this is usually set to Private for home networks).
+You’ll typically need Windows 11 version 22H2 or later installed.

-Once enabled, these detected devices will appear within File Explorer under the “Network” section, letting you easily access shared files or printers.
+Once enabled, you’ll find these detected devices in File Explorer under the “Network” section, giving you access to shared files or printers.

 How to See Other Devices on Your Network in 🪟 Windows 11

-To find other computers on your network, follow these easy steps:
+To find other computers on your network, follow these steps:

 Step 1Make Sure All Devices Are in the Same Workgroup

 What happens when done?
-Your PC will be able to look for other devices in the same workgroup.
+When this is set up, your PC can look for other devices in that same workgroup.

 Here’s how to check or change your workgroup: